Starting your studies

 Is Studying at the Faculty of Business and Economics Right for You?

-Only you can answer this question yourself.
+You can only answer that question yourself.
 And let's be honest: not all people starting university studies become happy with it.
 Often, this is due to a wrong expectation of the program's contents and organization.
 That's why we've put together a checklist here that you can use to see if what we have to offer suits you.

 - I am looking for a critical examination of current issues in my field of study, i.e., in business administration and economics and - depending on the course of study - also in Business Information Systems, Computer Science, and Engineering.